RyanChristian4427/ASGWebApp/README.md

 ### Running

 To run the web server on localhost, you will need a local MySQL server running and Java 11 installed.
 By default, the Spring Boot profiles are configured for a database server running on port 3306.
-Simply create a table called 'asg', and run in the root project folder:
+Simply create a schema called 'asg', and run in the root project folder:

 ```
 ./gradlew bootRun -Pprofiles=development